FTSE dragged down by Wolseley, healthcare despite mining rebound

 Bank of America Merrill Lynch analysts cut forecasts for Wolseley on expectations that its growth in the United States would be curbed in 2016 by weak industrial demand from the oil and gas sector and a strong U.S. dollar, although they reiterated their “Buy” rating on the stock.

-Pharmaceutical stocks took nearly 10 points off the FTSE 100.
-The STOXX 600 Europe healthcare index fell 1.8 percent.
+Pharmaceutical stocks took 9.5 points off the FTSE 100.
+The STOXX 600 Europe healthcare index fell 2.7 percent.

 U.S. Democratic lawmakers on Monday attacked “massive” price rises for two heart drugs from Canada’s Valeant Pharmaceuticals International Inc, which tumbled 16.5 percent.

-The Nasdaq biotechnology index fell 6 percent on Monday, extending losses from last week when Democratic presidential candidate Hillary Clinton criticised drug pricing.
+The Nasdaq biotechnology index fell 6 percent, extending losses from last week when Democratic presidential candidate Hillary Clinton criticised drug pricing.
 (Editing by Louise Ireland)